-The design of the terminal had three main objectives: to respect and compliment the historic and world-recognized Saarinen TWA building from the outside, to provide an efficient and comfortable experience inside the new terminal and to design a terminal that reflects JetBlue’s public relations strategy of being a low-cost carrier that recognizes the human side of travelling.
+The design of the terminal had three main objectives: to respect and complement the historic and world-recognized Saarinen TWA building from the outside, to provide an efficient and comfortable experience inside the new terminal, and to design a terminal that reflects JetBlue’s public relations strategy of being a low-cost carrier that recognizes the human side of travel.

 To accomplish the first goal, the design team led by Gensler Architects with DMJM Harris/Aecom and Arup, designed a building with delicate lines of metal and glass so as not to interfere with the clear curves of Saarinen’s design.
 T5 wraps around the old TWA terminal and will have 26 gates for arriving and departing flights.